-Band 2 organisations will have a minimum of two formal direct contacts with one of our Relationship Managers each year and must be willing to accept constructive feedback as a way of helping them to improve.
+Band 3 organisations will have direct contact with us at least four times a year and must be willing to accept constructive feedback as a way of helping them to improve.
 One of these meetings will include a formal review of your progress against the SMART objectives set out in your business plan.
 We may increase the level of formal contact we have with you if your organisation is assessed as being at moderate or major risk.

-We expect organisations will still have ongoing informal 'development' contact with Relationship Managers.
+We expect organisations will still have ongoing informal, 'development' contact with Relationship Managers.
 This will take many forms and will be based on proposed artistic, cultural and business developments, as well as challenges, as we move through the four-year investment period.

-Keeping to the terms and conditions of the funding agreement
+Keeping to the terms and conditions of our funding agreement